Fergie (singer)

 Stacy Ann "Fergie" Ferguson (/ˈfɜːrɡi/ FUR-ghee; born March 27, 1975) is an American singer, songwriter, actress, and businesswoman.
 After earning recognition as a child actress in the 1980s, Fergie achieved international fame as a member of the Black Eyed Peas from 2002 to 2018.
 During her tenure with the group, she also achieved success with her solo career, film and television appearances, and business ventures.

 As a child, Fergie starred on the children's television series Kids Incorporated from 1984 to 1989, and voiced Sally Brown in two Peanuts television specials and in The Charlie Brown and Snoopy Show (1984–1986).
 She later co-founded the girl group Wild Orchid, performing on two of the group's albums.
 Fergie then joined the Black Eyed Peas in 2002, from which she achieved her commercial breakthrough and with whom she recorded four albums.
 Her debut solo album, The Dutchess (2006), peaked at number two on the US Billboard 200 and spawned the Billboard Hot 100 number-one singles "Big Girls Don't Cry", "Glamorous" and "London Bridge", as well as the top-five singles "Clumsy" and "Fergalicious".
-Her second solo album, Double Dutchess (2017) — accompanied by a namesake film subtitled Seeing Double — peaked at number 19 on the Billboard 200 and spawned the top 40 singles "L.A.
+Her second solo album, Double Dutchess (2017)—accompanied by a namesake film subtitled Seeing Double—peaked at number 19 on the Billboard 200 and spawned the top 40 singles "L.A.
 Love (La La)" and "M.I.L.F. $".

 Fergie continued acting into the 2000s, appearing in the disaster film Poseidon (2006), the double feature Grindhouse (2007), the musical drama Nine (2009), and the comedy film Marmaduke (2010).
 She also pursued other ventures, releasing the fragrance Outspoken with Avon Products in 2010, and launching four other fragrances and two footwear lines.
 She began hosting the reality series The Four: Battle for Stardom in 2018.

 Fergie has sold over 30 million records within the United States alone, and her accolades include eight Grammy Awards and a Screen Actors Guild Award nomination.
 Billboard named her Woman of the Year in 2010, and ranked her among the top female artists of the 2000s decade and the 21st century.

-Early life
+Early life, family and education

-Stacy Ann Ferguson was born on March 27, 1975, in Hacienda Heights, California, to Terri (née Gore) and Jon Patrick Ferguson.
+Stacy Ann Ferguson was born on March 27, 1975, in Hacienda Heights, California, a suburb of Los Angeles.
+Her parents are Terri (née Gore) and Jon Patrick Ferguson.
 She has a younger sister named Dana Ferguson; their ancestry includes English, Irish, Mexican, and Scottish.
-Ferguson was raised Roman Catholic and attended Mesa Robles Middle School and Glen A. Wilson High School.
+Ferguson was raised Catholic.

+She attended Mesa Robles Middle School and Glen A. Wilson High School.
 She was a cheerleader, straight-A student, spelling bee champion, and Girl Scout.